-A striking architectural home — that looks like it was created as a home base for captain Kirk (or maybe Picard?) — recently came to market near the Sun Valley resort town in Idaho.
+A striking architectural home — that looks like it was created as a home base for captain Kirk (or maybe Picard?) — is on the market near the Sun Valley resort town in Idaho.

 Aptly called the Sun Valley Starship, the unique property towers above a manmade pond with its imposing concrete, steel, glass and reclaimed antique wood structure.